Ranking The Best New Shows You Can Stream Online Right Now

 HuffPost’s Streamline is a go-to source for what to watch online right now.
-It includes recommendations for scripted TV shows, both live-action and animated, chosen by writers who watch countless series and have an eye on what other critics are ecstatic about this minute.
+It includes recommendations for scripted TV shows, both live-action and animated, chosen by writers who watch dozens of series and have an eye on what other critics are ecstatic about this minute.

 The weekly list values newness to promote shows that might not be on your radar yet.
 On the navigation bar above, you can choose specific recommendations for series streaming on Netflix, Hulu and Amazon.
 The main list below also includes shows that you can stream online with a cable package (such as programs on HBO, Showtime and FX Networks).